arensburger/TE-discovery/README.md

 ### Step specific parameters

-***STEP1 parameters***
+***STEP 1 parameters***

 The input file(s) for this step can be either a fasta file of proteins and an associated genome file, or a tblastn output file.
 The tblastn option is available so that this time consuming tblastn analysis can be run on a separate machine (e.g. a computer cluster).
 If the tblastn is run on its own, the output file must be formatted in the same way as in the script.
 Specifically, the `tblastn` output parameter must be set to:

 	-outfmt "6 qseqid sseqid sstart send pident length qlen"

-**If STEP1 uses a list of proteins as input** specify these parameters if the script should executed the tblastn:
+**If STEP 1 uses a list of proteins as input** specify these parameters if the script should executed the tblastn:

 	-p fasta formatted file of proteins
 	-g fasta formatted file genome file; this file must have been formatted with "makeblastdb" ahead of time

-**If STEP1 uses a tBLASTN file as input** specify this paramter if the tblastn has already been exectuted:
+**If STEP 1 uses a tBLASTN file as input** specify this paramter if the tblastn has already been exectuted:

     -t tblastn output in the format specified above

-***STEP2 parameter and file requirement***
+***STEP 2 parameter and file requirement***

-When running this step the `-g` parameter (described in STEP1) must be specified.
+When running this step the `-g` parameter (described in STEP 1) must be specified.
 In addition, the script will expect a file to be present in the same directory as the genome file.
 This file must have the name of the genome file followed by `.length`.
 Each line in this file should contain a fasta title from the genome file and the length in nucleotides of the associated sequence.
 This `.length` file can be generated using the following BASH commands:

 	samtools faidx <genome fasta formatted file name>
 	awk '{OFS="\t"; print $1, $2}\' < <genome fasta formatted file name>.fai > <genome fasta formatted file name>.length

-***STEP3 has no step specific parameters or requirements***
+***STEP 3 has no step specific parameters or requirements***

 ## Understanding analysis output folders files